-Complicated diet rules and advertisements featuring muscular guys with flashy bottles – that is what bodybuilding nutrition today looks like.
-Yet the wisdom that this is bollocks is more than a 100 years old.
+Complicated diet rules and tons of supplements are what bodybuilding nutrition today looks like.
+The wisdom that this is bollocks is more than a 100 years old.

-Open one of the usual muscle mags and what greets you?
-A bodybuilder with almost inhuman proportions, telling you he swears by Megamuscle 9000 and that only Megamuscle 9000 made him look like a, uh, cloud.
+Open one of the usual muscle mags and you see what?
+Ads with bodybuilders of inhuman proportions, telling you that only Megamuscle 9000 makes you look like a, uh, cloud.

 Others, like the dear Dr. Stoppani, write long articles claiming that supplement x,y or z (or any combination thereof) will turn you into a shredded Hulk within three months.

-Finally there are those who want to impose a dietary regime on you that’s more complicated than quantum physics.
+Finally there are the “workout experts” who tell you to go for a dietary regime that’s more complicated than quantum physics.

 Eugen Sandow Has A Word

 Is all that necessary?
 Let’s look at what Eugen Sandow, the famous Victorian strongman and founding father of bodybuilding, had to say about this in a book he published in 1894.
 Yes, the 1894 that’s 119 years ago:

 I am myself no believer in a special diet, still less in a rigid one, as necessary while training.
 The old nonsense on this subject, about raw eggs and underdone meat, seems to be passing away, and more rational views now prevail.

 Did you know the raw eggs myth was this old and that more than a century ago it already was clear that it was useless?
 Eugen couldn’t have realized that 82 years later a fictional boxer, of all things, would revive the whole charade.
 Eugen continues: